wikimedia/eventgate/README.md

 There should be no difference between the kind of events that `mapToErrorEvent` returns and the kind of events that your instantiated `Eventbus` can handle.
 `eventbus.produce([errorEvents])` should work.
-If your `mapToErrorEvent` implementation returns  null for any given `event`, `error`, no error event for that pair will be produced.
+If your `mapToErrorEvent` implementation returns  null for any given failed `event`, no error event for that pair will be produced.
 This allows `mapToErrorEvent` implementations to decide what types of Errors should be produced.

 # Default Eventbus - Schema URI validation & producing with Kafka

-If `eventbus_factory_module` is not specified, this service will use provided configruation to instantiate and use an Eventbus that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.
+If `eventbus_factory_module` is not specified, this service will use provided configuration to instantiate and use an Eventbus that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.